Crixpx/polis/polis-docs/protocol-documentation.md

 Protocol Documentation - 0.12.1
 =====================================

 This document describes the protocol extensions for all additional functionality build into the polis protocol.
-This doesn't include any of the Bitcoin protocol, which has been left intact in the polis project.
-For more information about the core protocol, please see https://en.bitcoin.it/w/index.php?title#Protocol_documentation&action#edit
+This doesn't include any of the Polis protocol, which has been left intact in the polis project.
+For more information about the core protocol, please see https://en.polis.it/w/index.php?title#Protocol_documentation&action#edit

 ## Common Structures